Blackout-Technologies/btnexus-node-java/README.md

 This should trigger the examples implemented in the test folder.
 (Keep in mind that you need to have your environment variables set)

+If the test went well you can build a fatJAR with gradle.
-After these steps there should be a fatJAR in `btnexus-node-java/build/libs`.
+Open the Gradle view(on the right side) and under Tasks -> shadow run the task `shadowJar` After these steps there should be a fatJAR in `btnexus-node-java/build/libs`.
 This fatJAR can be included in your own Applications.